The Daily Dose/Tuesday, April 8, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is slow to realize the heater at the hotel is back on.
+The Diary of a Nobody – Sparrow walks out of the house without his bling.
 Today’s Diary.

 ———